givemepower8/Phaser3Practices/docs/COC.md

 Always have plan B for queen got destroyed too early.

+##### Warden or no Warden in queen walk

+It's debateful that if put Warden beside queen.
+The pro side is Warden's long range shot, extend queen and healer's health in his coverage, ability to protect them from one eagle artillery's shot.
+The con side is Warden sometimes leaves the queen to attack some nearby troops or building and healers will be pulled away from the queen.
+If queen is in a danger zone, she will get destroyed out of the blue because of the sudden lose of healer's support.

+From my personal experience, it's better not to put Warden beside queen, and let Warden go with the main attack troop which adds more value.

 #### TH12 Level 4 Bowler

 Level 4 Bowler's HP 390, DpS 90, DpA 198, move speed 14.
 Bowler is powerful yet fragile.
 It's highly risky with very high rewards.